Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 You can’t have growth without retention, so today, we’re going to be discussing 4 straightforward ways to improve your own customer retention.

 #1.
-Focus on value over loyalty.
+Focus on Value over Loyalty to Retain Customers

 First things first.